emreodabas/emreodabas.github.io/_posts/2020-9-9-best-practices-for-CKA.md

 title: Best Practices for CKA Exam
 ---

-Some of the best tricks while CKA exam
 _Sep 9, 2020·3 min read_ [![image alt text](../images/Medium-Symbol-Black-CMYK@1x.png)](https://medium.com/@emreodabas_20110?source=post_page-----9c1e51ea9b29--------------------------------)

 As a classic of CKA stories, let’s start with my certificate with a score 97